Above shows an older Loomio, but it’s still a great explainer. We’ll upgrade it soon!

 Invite guests or experts

-Similar to the Invite to thread feature, if you input the email of someone outside your group in the Invite to vote form, they will be given access to only that proposal or poll, and that alone.
-They will be able to see the decision title, details, and attachments; vote; and see other votes, but they will not have access to the thread or its comments, or anything else in the group.
+Similar to the invite people feature, if you input the email of someone outside your group in the invite people to vote form they will be given permission to participate in only that proposal or poll; however, they will be able to see the whole thread in which their participation has been invited (but not any of the group’s content beyond that).
+They will not be able to comment or participate in other proposals or polls even though they can see those that are in the same thread.

 Step-by-step for all decision tools

-- People can change their minds as understanding develops
+- They can change their minds as understanding develops; live results are available

 - A reminder is sent out the day before closing

-- The poll closes, and everyone is informed of the results
+- The poll closes, and everyone can see the results

 - The author sets an outcome, notifying everyone of what will happen next.